I get commissions for purchases made through links in this post.

 Every once in a while, I edit some videos, whether they are personal or for my blog.
 I've been using Vegas Pro since version 10.

-Recently, Sony transferred over their creative software to MAGIX.
-So we'll see what comes of that sell-off.
+Recently, Sony transferred their creative software over to MAGIX.
+So we'll see what comes of that out of that transition.

 Why did I decide to go with Vegas Pro instead of another Video Editing Software?

-Because Sony Vegas was made using C# and .NET and you can easily write plug-ins using C# and .NET.
+Because Vegas was made using C# and .NET and you can easily write plug-ins using C# and .NET.
+Actually sounds like a good blog post ;-)

 Anyone who knows me understands how much I LOVE movies.
 I am definitely a movie fanatic.